akauppi/GroundLevel-firebase-es/packages/app/README.md

 - you want to skip the sign-in dialog, to speed up development a few clicks
 - you don't have a Firebase account, yet

-With local mode, you can test back-end features while developing them, and only deploy working stuff.
+With local mode, you can test back-end features while developing them, and only commit stuff that works.

 ### `dev:online`